 NOTE: TRPEstimate = TRPReference as N and M approach ∞.

 There is a trade-off between the accuracy of the TRPEstimate and the total number of sampling points.
 A large number of sampling points leads to long measurement time.
 Thus, it is important to achieve short measurement time and fulfilling the minimum TRP summation error.
-Clause 6.3.4.2 outlines the criteria for determining the minimum number of sampling points to characterize.
+Clause 6.3.4.2 (i.e. reference angular step criteria) outlines the criteria for determining the minimum number of sampling points to characterize.
 Other means for set the number of sampling points are not precluded.

 One observation is that the equal angle grid points are not uniformly distributed on the sphere surface, and many are clustered towards the poles, as shown in figure 6.3.4.1-1.